darusakov/RusakovLab.github.io/arachne.md

 # ARACHNE
 <div style="width: 50%; float: left; margin-right: 15px;"><img src="assets/arachne.jpg" alt="Arachne"></div>

-**ARACHNE** is a simulation environment in which neural and neuroglial network organisation, optimisation and execution benefit from pre-set, optimised parallel algorithms for remote computations, and from a friendly user interface which is operated from your own computer.
+**ARACHNE** is a simulation platform to model multi-cell spiking  networks of neurons and astrocytes.
+In its
-Any neuroscientist without IT background will be able to incorporate the representative variety of biophysical mechanisms pertinent to nerve (or astroglial) cells, within a single network model in which the network complexity is limited only by the availability of remote computing resources, and not by the modelling kernel or its interface.
+environment, network organisation, optimisation, and execution benefit from pre-set, optimised parallel algorithms for remote computations, and from a friendly user interface which is operated from your own computer.

-Creating and running realistic models of neural networks has hitherto been a task for computing professionals rather than experimental neuroscientists.
+A neuroscientist without IT background should be able to incorporate the representative variety of biophysical mechanisms pertinent to nerve and astroglial cells, within a single network model.

-This is mainly because such networks usually engage substantial computational resources, the handling of which requires specific programming skills.
-Here we put forward a newly developed simulation environment **ARACHNE**: it enables an investigator to build and explore cellular networks of arbitrary biophysical and architectural complexity using the logic of [NEURON](https://www.neuron.yale.edu/neuron/)
+A newly developed simulation environment of **ARACHNE**  enables an investigator to build and explore cellular networks of arbitrary biophysical and architectural complexity using the logic of [NEURON](https://www.neuron.yale.edu/neuron/)